owid/sdg-tracker.org/pages/no-poverty.md

     <h2>Target 1.a: Mobilisation of resources to end poverty</h2>
     <p>UN definition: <q>Ensure significant mobilization of resources from a
 variety of sources, including through enhanced development cooperation, in order to provide adequate and predictable means for developing countries, in particular least developed countries, to implement programmes and policies to end poverty in all its dimensions</q></p>
-    <p>SDG Indicators: <a href="1.a.1">1.a.1 Proportion of domestically generated resources allocated by the government directly to poverty reduction
+    <p>SDG Indicators: <br><a href="1.a.1">1.a.1 Proportion of domestically generated resources allocated by the government directly to poverty reduction
-programmes</a>, <a href="1.a.2">1.a.2 Proportion of total government spending on essential services</a>, <a href="1.a.3">1.a.3 Sum of total grants and non-debt-creating inflows directly allocated to poverty reduction programmes as a proportion of GDP</a>.</p>
+programmes</a> <br><a href="1.a.2">1.a.2 Proportion of total government spending on essential services</a> <br><a href="1.a.3">1.a.3 Sum of total grants and non-debt-creating inflows directly allocated to poverty reduction programmes as a proportion of GDP</a>.</p>
 </div>